 College Scholarships Available

-The National Jewish Committee on Scouting each year awarda scholarships to Jewish Eagle Scouts who best meet the qualifications.
+The National Jewish Committee on Scouting each year offers five scholarships woth $7,000 to Jewish Eagle Scouts who are high school seniors and have also earned the Ner Tamid or Etz Chaim religious emblems.
 There are three different scholarship categories and at least five different Eagles will be awarded financial aid.
-Application deadline for the most recently awarded scholarships will be January 31, 2016.
-Submission of applications for next year's scholarships will open on November 1, 2016.
-Don't waste any time.
-The names of the recipients will be announced in May 2016!
+Application deadline for the most recently awarded scholarships was January 31, 2017.
+Submission of applications for this year's scholarships are now closed.
+The names of the recipients will be announced in May 2017!
+Next year's scholarship availability will be announced here as soon as they become available.